Two Ton Tony: Boxing's Most Colorful Character

 Joe Who?
 I'll Murda the Bum!

-It appears that the promotional stunts he pulled worked after all, as he was able to secure a fight with Joe Louis for the Heavyweight title.
+It appears that the promotional stunts he pulled worked after all, as he was able to secure a fight with Joe Louis for the heavyweight title.
 Many boxing purists disliked his showmanship and were convinced the only way he landed a shot at the title was by acting like a clown.
 On the other hand, he had many fans who loved his act and were fascinated by this character.
 I guess it’s true what the great carnival barker PT Barnum once proclaimed, “There is no such thing as bad publicity.”
-At the time, Joe Louis was a fearsome champion who would threw perfect combinations with tremendous speed and power.
+At the time, Joe Louis was a fearsome champion who would throw perfect combinations with tremendous speed and power.
 His gentlemanly disposition and dedication to his craft endeared him to fight fans around the globe; Galento couldn’t have been more different.
-He was as crude, as Joe was polite.
+He was as crude as Joe was polite.
 Calling them polar opposites is a gross understatement.
 While the rest of the world was smitten with the Brown Bomber, Tony wasn’t so impressed proclaiming, “I never heard of the bum” and “I’m going to murder the bum.”

 A Valiant Effort

 When the two actually met in the ring, “Two Ton” shocked the entire crowd at Yankee Stadium by staggering the champion in the first round with a wild left hook.
 After recovering, Louis began to carry the fight and pick his shots until the truly unbelievable happened in round three.
-Galento threw a looping left hook in the midst of getting peppered with shots, that floored the great champion!
+Galento threw a looping left hook in the midst of getting peppered with shots that floored the great champion!
 Joe was up at the count of two and now he was angry.
 He turned Galento’s face into a bloody mask and the fight was stopped the very next round.
 Louis admitted after the fight that Tony was one of the toughest guys he had ever fought.
 Galento was incredulous and inconsolable in the locker room.
 He believed if he fought the way he wanted to fight, which meant bending the rules, he would’ve won.
 In any event, Galento earned the respect of Louis and fight fans everywhere by choosing to fight a clean fight.

 Tony vs Joe